amoldhamale1105/frostbyte/README.md

 make mount
 make unmount
 ```
-> **__Note:__** If the build fails upon any changes, the disk image might have to be unmounted with `make unmount` before `make all` can be run again
+> **__Note:__** If the build fails upon any changes, the disk image may have to be unmounted with `make unmount` before `make all` can be run again

 To clean build and output artifacts,
 ```
 make clean
 ```
-You can selectively build and clean artifacts by running make on specific targets and `BOARD`s only.

-All build artifacts will be present in the **build** directory and output artifacts in the **bin** directory.
-A successful build should generate **kernel8.img** and **frostbyte** files under a board specific subdirectory in **bin**.

 ## Run and Test
 ### Hardware
-Flash an SD card with a 64-bit [raspberrypi OS](https://www.raspberrypi.com/software/operating-systems/) image or use one flashed by default.
+Flash an SD card with a 64-bit [raspberrypi OS](https://www.raspberrypi.com/software/operating-systems/) image.
 Mount the boot parition and edit the **config.txt** file to add the following 2 lines:
 ```
 dtoverlay=disable-bt
 enable_uart=1
 ```

-Replace the generated **kernel8.img** file in the mounted boot partition directory.
+Replace the **kernel8.img** file in the mounted boot partition directory with frostbyte's.
 Insert the SD card into the board.

-Connect the board serially to your host machine (check out online on how you can connect the pi serially to your computer)
+Connect the board serially to your host machine.
 Set the serial port device (mostly `/dev/ttyUSB0`) and baud rate to 115200 in your serial port communication program.
-Once the serial monitor is ready, boot up your board.
+Boot.
 ### Emulator
-Replace `/path/to/kernel-image` in the following command with location of the `kernel8.img` file and run it to start a virtualized raspberry pi 3b instance running **frostbyte**.
+Start a raspberry pi 3 emulator running frostbyte
 ```
 qemu-system-aarch64 \
     -m 1G \
     -machine raspi3b \
     -serial mon:stdio \
-    -kernel /path/to/kernel-image \
+    -kernel /path/to/kernel8.img \
     -nographic
 ```
 On older qemu versions, you may have to use machine type as `raspi3` instead of `raspi3b`.
 Run `qemu-system-aarch64 -machine help` if in doubt.

 The OS boots up to a login prompt on the serial console.
 The login process parses the **passwd** file on the disk for registered users.
-You can mount the FAT16 disk image on host with `make mount` to add new users with password and other details in existing syntax in the **passwd** file.
-Default user is `root` with default password as `toor` (root spelled backwards)
+Default user is *root* with default password *toor*

 ![frostbyte_login](https://github.com/amoldhamale1105/frostbyte/assets/78597991/2eaca107-3d60-4f0f-8578-7fdc8d95a381)

-On successful login, a shell for current user is activated to interact with the system.
-You can log out by entering `exit` on the main shell (usually PID 2) or issuing a `kill` command with the main shell PID.
+On successful login, a shell for current user is activated.

 ![frostbyte_shell](https://github.com/amoldhamale1105/frostbyte/assets/78597991/e4d57a8d-309c-4578-b8ab-7beaa79c6342)

-To shutdown the system, run `shutdown` on the frostbyte shell followed by Ctrl-A X (Press Ctrl+A, release it and then press X) to exit qemu monitor.

 ## Features and Capabilities
 This section may not be up to date with the current version of the kernel on master branch.
 However, it is highly recommended to read through it to get an idea of what **frostbyte** offers as its core functionality and extended features.
-You can always learn more about any system by actually using it.
-Check out [Releases](https://github.com/amoldhamale1105/frostbyte/releases) for out of the box images of a specific version and associated features.
-It is recommended to use the latest stable version.
-> **__Note:__** This section is a more of a user guide than a development guide.
-Custom user programs can be written for frostbyte similar to the programs developed for various commands.
-A separate development guide and API documentation will be created shortly with all the custom library functions and system calls.
-In the meantime, if you want to develop your own userspace app for frostbyte, check out the header `user/lib/flib.h` for library and system call prototypes and `user/test` and `user/sampleapp` as reference applications

 ### Features
 - Kernel runs at privileged [exception level](https://developer.arm.com/documentation/102412/0103/Privilege-and-Exception-levels/Exception-levels) 1 (EL1)